U.S. Roundtable for Sustainable Beef Supported Projects

 JBS USA Pilot Project

 As part of our commitment to demonstrate to our customers and consumers that beef is a beneficial and sustainable source of high-quality protein, we are piloting the adoption of the draft USRSB metrics across our fed cattle supply and in our processing facilities.
 The primary projected outcomes from our pilot project is to prove that industry adoption of our USRSB metrics is viable.
 Secondary outcomes will be the collection of individual self-assessment of more than 5.7 million head of feedlot cattle annually that enter our fed cattle processing plants.
 The successful implementation of this pilot will inform our decision to extend this approach across all of our processing plants, impacting more than 7.9 million head of cattle annually.
-For questions or more information, please contact K. Stackhouse.
+For more information, please contact N. Richardson.

 University of California (UC), Davis - Animal Science Department, Beef Quality Assurance (BQA) Project